-On January 21st, 2009 Christian apologist and polemicist James White had a debate with the prominent New Testament scholar Bart D. Ehrman, who also happens to be one of the foremost New Testament textual critics in the world today.
+On January 21st, 2009, Christian apologist and polemicist James White debated with the prominent New Testament scholar Bart D. Ehrman, who also happens to be one of the world's foremost New Testament textual critics today.
 The topic of the debate was "Is the Text of the New Testament Reliable?" or, as per White's website, "Does the Bible Misquote Jesus?"
 In any case, the purpose of the debate was to discuss the textual reliability of the New Testament writings.

 Although we have not yet seen the debate and cannot, naturally, comment upon the performance of the debaters, we are prompted, however, to respond to some comments made by James White, who recently wrote: